 After “Deeper Than the Night”

 The third single from Totally Hot turned about to be the title track.
 “Totally Hot”, while (in my opinion) catchy, failed to make the top 40, while its flip side, “Dancin’ Round and Round”, made a decent showing on the Country chart.

 Of course, the next couple of years brought Olivia Newton-John to much greater heights.
 1980 saw the release of what would be her biggest charting Adult Contemporary hit, “Magic” (which also spent four weeks at #1 in August of that year).
 And, of course, 1981’s “Physical” spent ten weeks at number one and was ranked by Billboard as the #1 song of the entire decade.

 In 1985, following the birth of her daughter Chloe, Olivia Newton-John took a long break from recording and acting to care for her daughter.
 Unfortunately, when she returned to the studio, the pop music scene had moved on.
 She never returned to the top 40 after 1985.

 Forgetting “Deeper Than the Night”

 Perhaps a contributing factor to the forgetting of “Deeper Than the Night” was its exclusion from 1982’s Olivia’s Greatest Hits Vol. 2.
-The only compilation album this author owns, Vol. 2 contains the Grease hits and most of the other big hits from 1978 to 1982, but, for some reason, “Deeper Than the Night” was left out.
+The only compilation album from Olivia Newton-John that this author owns, Vol. 2 contains the Grease hits and most of the other big hits from 1978 to 1982, but, for some reason, “Deeper Than the Night” was left out.
 The track did make it onto the next greatest hits compilation, 1992’s Back to Basics: The Essential Collection 1971-1992, though by then, I would argue that “Deeper Than the Night” had already been quite forgotten.

 * I would say Donna Summer had that title in 1979, when this particular single came out, but Ms. Newton-John certainly took the title a couple of years later.